aikubo/LinkingLines/paper/paper.md

 where two members of a potential cluster are denoted by the subscripts $1$ and $2$.
 Other linkage or distance schemes could be considered and implemented based on the specific research applications.

 After labels are assigned in the clustering portion of the algorithm, new lines are drawn using the endpoints of the clustered lines (Figure 1D), which can then be output as a CSV with WKT to interface with a GIS platform.
 After obtaining line data and computing various statistics for each cluster, including coordinates, average rho (distance from the origin), average theta (angle), cluster size (number of lines), and other cluster-related information.
 For each cluster, the nearest neighbors of the segment midpoints are calculated in Cartesian space, allowing for an analysis of the Cartesian spatial clustering of the lines.
 We also introduce a further filtering step, which analyzes the maximum nearest neighbor difference of midpoints normalized by the total cluster length.
 We filter segments by setting a threshold of $0.5$.
 This filters out clusters with segments that are not evenly clustered in Cartesian space.
-This step can be included or skipped in your analysis, depending on the research application.
+This step can be included or skipped in your analysis, depending on the research application using the column `TrustFilter` in the clusters DataFrame.
 The function returns two DataFrames: 'clusters_data,' containing summarized information for each cluster, and 'evaluation,' containing summary statistics of the clusters.
 Leveraging the `pandas` architecture allows for easy data analysis and quick referencing of the database.

 Finally, we have also developed various custom plotting scripts that are helpful in investigating your clustered data.

-##Feature Extraction
+## Feature Extraction

 Additionally, we leverage the unique properties of the Hough Transform to combine clustering with feature extraction.
 In the original usage case of overlapping complex dike swarms, two potential end members of swarm types are linear and radial or circumferential swarms (Figure 2).
 We can easily derive equations to describe these Cartesian patterns in the Hough Space, then perform a best-fit analysis using @scipy.